danyshaanan/tcmount/README.md

 ```

 ### Info
-The links data is saved as json in ~/.nsyrc
+* The links data is saved as json in ~/.nsyrc
+* The default for the dry-run prompt is YES, while the default of the wet-run prompt is NO.

 ### TODOs